The Price (2017 film): Reception

 Rob Staeger, in his positive review for LA Weekly, writes that Onah puts his lead at "the center of a sharply drawn world, from the fearful racism he encounters on the streets to his struggles to please and/or ignore his mom (the excellent Michael Hyatt).
 Ameen holds that world together with his grounded presence, a driven young man struggling to calibrate his moral compass in the face of intense pressure."

 On review-aggregator website Rotten Tomatoes, the film has an approval rating of 83% with an average rating of 6.4/10.
-On Metacritic, the film has a score of 61 out of 100 indicating "generally favorable reviews".
+On Metacritic, which uses a weighted average, the film has a score of 61 out of 100 indicating "generally favorable" reviews.